WindoCode/Infosec/h4 September2023!.md

 - Phishing Link: A disguised URL leading to a page designed to look like a login portal.
 This is where the attack would take place, capturing login credential.

-- For this exercise I would use BlackEye [Link](https://github.com/An0nUD4Y/blackeye).
+- For this exercise I would use [Blackeye](https://github.com/An0nUD4Y/blackeye).
 Very easy to use tool that can run fake login page easily.
 Would paste the login page to button in the email-link.
 This way we harvest the login.